jweird/RaveNeighborhood/README.md

-# WeWhereToRave
+# Rave Neighborhood
-A website that displays local events in the EDM community and categorizes them

-This is a side project that I am working on and hoping to get up and running.
+Rave Neighborhood is a personal project that I am working on.
+This project will be a web aplication that helps people find local "raves" in their area.
+A rave is a music event where electronic music is being played.

+Some features that I will be working on:
+- Categorize events by genre
+- Search by Zip Code
+- Link to instagram post or Facebook
+- Ability to share to Socials